elys-network/elys/x/stablestake/spec/02_mechanism.md

 ## Overview

 The StableStake module facilitates leveraged liquidity provision (LP) positions by allowing users to borrow funds against their collateral.
 This process involves interactions between the user, a stable stake pool, and an Automated Market Maker (AMM) pool.
 The module ensures efficient and secure fund management, enabling users to maximize their liquidity provisioning potential.
+Additionally, users can bond and unbond their USDC to earn rewards from the interest paid by ongoing leveraged LP positions.

 ## Components